markqvist/Reticulum/docs/manual/_sources/using.rst.txt

 In many cases, this approach is sufficient.
-When any program needs to use Reticulum, it is loaded, initialised, interfaces are brought up, and the program can now communicate over Reticulum.
+When any program needs to use Reticulum, it is loaded, initialised, interfaces are brought up, and the program can now communicate over any Reticulum networks available.
 If another program starts up and also wants access to the same Reticulum network, the instance is simply shared.
 This works for any number of programs running concurrently, and is very easy to use, but depending on your use case, there are other options.

 Included Utility Programs
 -------------------------